Reimagining Africa Through Creative Education Lens

 The following awards stick out as her major successes in the executive education space:

-1. EFMD Award-Winning Programmes: Redefining Executive Education in Africa
+- EFMD Award-Winning Programmes: Redefining Executive Education in Africa

-1. EFMD Excellence in Practice Award-winning “Acceleration” programme
+- EFMD Excellence in Practice Award-winning “Acceleration” programme

-Dr. P. also played a pivotal leadership role in the EFMD Excellence in Practice Award-winning “Acceleration” programme, a collaboration between Henley Business School Africa and Standard Bank Group.
-This programme received a Silver Award in the Talent Development category in 2022, recognizing its innovative and impactful approach to leadership development across the African continent.
+Dr. P. played a pivotal leadership role in the Acceleration programme, a collaboration between Henley Business School Africa and Standard Bank Group that received the EFMD Excellence in Practice Silver Award in Talent Development in 2022.
+The award recognised the programme’s innovative, high-impact approach to leadership development across the continent.

 The Acceleration Programme: A Vision for African Leadership

-• Promoting internal talent, especially women and underrepresented groups.
+- Promoting internal talent, especially women and underrepresented groups.

 As Programme Director, Dr. P. described the programme as:

-Inclusive Innovation Global community
+Inclusive Innovation global community

 A New African Renaissance

-Dr. P.’s work is a powerful reminder that Africa’s future lies not in imitation, but in imagination.
+Dr. P.’s work is a powerful reminder that Africa’s future lies not in imitation but in imagination.
 By bridging science, creativity, and leadership, she is helping to birth a new African renaissance—one where innovation is indigenous, inclusive, and inspiring.

-What is your dream?
+What is Your Dream?

 Africa is not short of intellect.
 It is how we define it.
-We were born creative problem solvers of note; navigating tough conditions, and innovating beyond human understanding.
+We are natural problem solvers—born to innovate under conditions that defy understanding.
 All we need is to believe in ourselves, unite, and trust that we are the future.
-In 2030, Africa will be the youngest continent in the world.
-What defines greater wealth than that… our own people, their minds, and innate problem solving ability.
-Join me in creating, documenting, and spreading the African Alchemy.
+By 2030, Africa will be the youngest continent in the world.
+What greater wealth is there than our people—their minds and their creativity?

-This is the moment.
-Africa is brimming with talent, ingenuity, and resilience.
-Yet, without investment in leadership, we risk losing the very minds that will drive our industries, solve our toughest challenges, and position Africa as a global leader.
-Dr. P.’s vision for the program is to ensure that the next generation doesn’t just dream about change—they create it.
+Dr. P.’s vision is to ensure the next generation doesn’t just dream about change—they create it.
 Through hands-on learning, mentorship, and cross-sector collaboration, young leaders will gain the knowledge, networks, and skills to drive Africa forward.

 One Life to Live